There are seven free quizzes available within the app.

 - The third quiz is a sample quiz that reflects the changes for staff as a result of the 2018 and 2019 issue of 'Keeping Children Safe in Education' (KCSIE)

 - Annex A contains more detailed information from Part One of KCSIE, the section all staff should read.
 This quiz gives you a sample of free questions that develops further understanding of Part One.
 Licences enable access to the full quiz

 - A free quiz about acronyms help everyone with the complexity of the many acronyms that exist in the world of safeguarding

 - There is a free sample quiz focuses on part one of 'Keeping Children Safe in Education' (KCSIE).
 This is helpful for all staff and checks their knowledge of this key document

 - The final free and newest quiz reviews what OFSTED look for - what do they use for reference?
 What is a myth and what is true?

 There are a number of quizzes that you can buy licences to access.

 - Other quizzes cover different elements of safeguarding for different staff.
 All staff have a quiz designed to cover their required areas of knowledge.

 - The admin quiz covers general safer recruitment and safeguarding.
 For example, is an expired driving licence acceptable for identification purposes?

 - Whereas the enhanced quiz takes the knowledge required to the next level for admin staff.
-For example, do all staff require checks on disqualification by association?
+For example, do all staff require checks on disqualification?